Li Yi Bar: 29 July flood event

 From 28 July 2013 to 29 July 2013, there was a large flood on Baidu Tieba.
 On 28 July 2013, a Tencent Weibo user named Pan Mengying insulted some famous soccer players such as Cristiano Ronaldo and Lionel Messi, which angered many Chinese fans of Real Madrid CF and FC Barcelona.
 These angry fans decided to flood the over 20 subforums of the Baidu Tieba forum at 8:00 PM.
 As a larger and larger number of internet users joined in this flood event, this inflamed anger at Chinese fans of Korean stars, and resulted in the participation of the followers of Li Yi Bar and WOW Bar.
 On the evening of 28 July 2013, the flood reached its climax.
 Billions of spam messages were posted in dozens of subforums of Baidu Tieba.

 2016 Chinese meme war on Facebook

 In January 2016, a Sina Weibo user organized a flood team from Li Yi Bar, whose mission was to flood Taiwanese president Tsai Ing-wen's Facebook pages under the theme of opposing Taiwan independence.
 At 19:00 on 20 January 2016, the flood began.
 The Facebook pages of Tsai Ing-wen, Apple Daily, and SET News were seriously flooded, and had to ban comments in order to stop the flood of spam messages.
-During this event, these Facebook pages were flooded by billions of meme pictures and stickers; it was therefore referred to as a meme war on Facebook.
+The members of the Flood team is also known as Little Pink.
+During this event, these Facebook pages were flooded by billions of meme pictures and stickers; it was therefore referred to as a meme war.
+Participants in the expedition deemed it successful and used its methods in subsequent responses to what they viewed as Western or Japanese transgressions.